 The Australian indigenous communities have been struggling for access to safe drinking water.
-Recent news articles shows that, Many of their communities are dealing with several issues, such as their remote location, which prevents them from having safe water and essential power.
+Recent news articles show that many of their communities are dealing with several issues, such as their remote location and no water filtration systems, which prevent them from having safe water and essential power.

 In 2017, a water bore test was conducted at Katherine’s RAAF Base, NT.
 The test showed the high levels of Per- and polyfluoroalkyl substances (Pfas) in the soil and water.
 The Defence supplied water bottles for the 50 houses near the area.
 According to an Indigenous custodian, the findings prompted the residents to stop harvesting berries or fish from the river.
 The residents felt that their concerns weren’t acknowledged even though they have asked for resolutions.